 Staging instances (Shadows)

-Shadows are an experimental feature in Seravo that provides you with non-public instances of your website.
+Shadows are an unique feature in Seravo that provides you with non-public instances of your website.

 They are most commonly used as Staging and Development instances.

 Getting a Shadow

 Email us at firstname.lastname@example.org and ask us for a Staging instance.
 You will have one opened for you in no time.

 It’s also possible to have your own domain or subdomain for the staging environment.
 Please note that this feature is still in development so some functionalities are not yet fully implemented and that there are known bugs.
 For example the command wp-shadow-reset and the Exit Staging button do not currently work with staging environment using its own domain.